Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Verify that the 0.0.0.0/0 route in the route table for the web server subnet points to the virtual security appliance.
 - [x] Verify the registered targets in the ALB.
 - [ ] Verify that the 0.0.0.0/0 route in the public subnet points to a NAT gateway.

-### A company has multiple production AWS accounts.
-Each account has AWS CloudTrail configured to log to a single Amazon S3 bucket in a central account.
-Two of the production accounts have trails that are not logging anything to the S3 bucket.
-Which steps should be taken to troubleshoot the issue?
-(Choose three.)

-- [x] Verify that the log file prefix is set to the name of the S3 bucket where the logs should go.
-- [x] Verify that the S3 bucket policy allows access for CloudTrail from the production AWS account IDs.
-- [ ] Create a new CloudTrail configuration in the account, and configure it to log to the account's S3 bucket.
-- [ ] Open the global CloudTrail configuration in the master account, and verify that the storage location is set to the correct S3 bucket.
-- [x] Confirm in the CloudTrail Console that the S3 bucket name is set correctly.

 ### Amazon CloudWatch Logs agent is successfully delivering logs to the CloudWatch Logs service.
 However, logs stop being delivered after the associated log stream has been active for a specific number of hours.
 What steps are necessary to identify the cause of this phenomenon?
 (Choose two.)